Scar free healing: Fetal vs adult healing in humans

 Reparation of tissue in the mammalian fetus is radically different than the healing mechanisms observed in a healthy adult.
 During early gestation fetal skin wounds have the remarkable ability to heal rapidly and without scar formation.
 Wound healing itself is a particularly complex process and the mechanisms by which scarring occurs involves inflammation, fibroplasia, the formation of granulation tissue and finally scar maturation.
 Since the observation of scar free healing was first reported in the early fetus decades ago, research has focused intently on the underlying mechanisms which separate scarless fetal wound repair from normal adult wound healing.

 Scar free healing has been documented in fetuses across the animal kingdom, including mice, rats, monkeys, pigs, and humans.
-It is important to note that the ability of fetuses to heal without scarring is wound size dependent and also age-dependent, whereby after a specific gestational age, usually 24 weeks in humans, typical scar formation will occur.
+The ability of fetuses to heal without scarring is wound size dependent and also age-dependent, whereby after a specific gestational age, usually 24 weeks in humans, typical scar formation will occur.
 While the exact mechanisms of scar free healing in the fetus remain unknown, research has shown that it is thought to be due to the complex interaction of the components of the extracellular matrix (ECM), the inflammatory response, cellular mediators and the expression of specific growth factors.